Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Consider a function only accepting the concrete type `*os.File` instead of the `io.Writer` interface.
 Now try swapping out the `os.File` implementation in a test environment, you'll have a hard time vs mocking this using a struct that has the relevant interface methods.

 Unless there is a good reason to, you should return concrete types instead of interfaces.
-This is because an interface has a tendendency to add an unnecessary layer of indirection for consumers of your package (although we'll discover a few valid scenarios where returning an interface is more appropriate).
+This is because an interface has a tendency to add an unnecessary layer of indirection for consumers of your package (although we'll discover a few valid scenarios where returning an interface is more appropriate).

 Below is an example of what I mean by _indirection_.
-We have a function `foo` that returns the interface `fooer`, and yet we want to access a field on the underlying type of the interface (which we can see is a `S` struct type):
+We have a function `foo` that returns the interface `Fooer`, and yet we want to access a field on the underlying type of the interface (which we can see is a `S` struct type):

 ```go
 package main